Frequently Asked Questions (FAQs) Heritage Spanish Program SPA (31, 32, 33)

 Heritage students comprise a broad range of experiences and levels of competency in Spanish.
 Some were born in a Spanish-speaking country (i.e., Mexico, El Salvador, etc.) but then moved to an English-speaking community (i.e., USA).
 Some others were raised in a Spanish-speaking household but received their formal education in English.
 You are considered a Spanish Heritage Speaker if you have a personal, familial, or community connection to the Spanish language although the majority of your formal education has been in English.

-SPA 31, 32, and 33 offer Spanish Heritage Speakers benefits such as:
+SPA 31, 32, and 33 offer heritage students benefits such as:

-• Polish both oral and written language skills in an academic setting.
+• Practice both oral and written language skills in an academic setting

-• Gain awareness and understanding of the Hispanic communities in the US, language variation, history, customs and traditions, current events, etc.
+• Gain awareness and understanding of the Spanish-speaking communities in the US, their language practices, history, current events, etc.

 Who are the Program instructors?